jeog/TDAmeritradeAPI/README.md

         BUILD_C_CPP_TDMA_ENUM_NAME(AdminCommandType, QOS)
         );
     ```
-    ... indicates values from index 0(LOGIN) to 2(QOS) are valid to pass to theAPI.
+    ... indicates values from index 0(LOGIN) to 2(QOS) are valid to pass to the API.
 The macros expand to:
     ```
     [C++]
     enum class AdminCommandType : int {